Public Policy Issues

 It is the consensus statement — the statement resulting from the consensus questions — that becomes a position.
 Firm action or advocacy can then be taken on the particular issue addressed by the position.
 Without a position, action/advocacy cannot be taken.

 The League of Women Voters studies public policy issues at the local, state and national level.
+After careful study, the League of Women Voters of Missouri set the following priorities for 2019-20.

 State Public Policy Positions for LWVMO: Guide to State Action 4-9-2019